 One of my favorite chandeliers of all-time that I’ve done at least twice before is the Sara Chandelier from Canopy Designs.
-This is the smaller version.
+(Note: They are no longer in business as of 2019) This is the smaller version.
 Depending on the size of the hall and height of the ceiling, it might be possible to do the larger one, but I think this size is best for this situation.

 Another great option would be this lovely beaded pendant also from Currey and Co.

 For the accessories, there are so many places that carry great stuff.

 My favorites for Chinoiserie porcelains are Legend of Asia, Bungalow 5, Avala, amongst others.
 There’s an entire section devoted to accessories in Laurel’s Rolodex.

 I know I’m talking a lot about the rolodex and that is because I’m very proud of it.
 It’s probably one of the best things I’ve ever created; it’s a tremendous time saver too!